SBP-FDEC: Summation-by-Parts Finite Difference Exterior Calculus: Numerical Method

 where $E^x_{k,l,m}$ and $E^x_{k,l,m}$ are the nodal values of the electric field computed with the scaled Vandermonde matrix while $\sigma_{lo}(m)$ and $\sigma_{le}(m)$ are the indices of the element below and left of the element with index $m$.
 Since we already use the scaled Vandermonde matrix in the nodal evaluation, the scaling factors in the component-wise equation are not squared anymore.

 We note that on a function level, the derivative matrix $\underline{D}$ computes the nodal derivatives of the element-local Lagrange functions, not the histopolation functions.
-Since we take the derivative in the directions we have the histopolation basis functions, this amounts to interpolating the functions with the element-local Lagrange basis, so without continuity requirement, and then computing the local derivative.
+Since we take the derivative in the directions we have the histopolation basis functions, this amounts to interpolating the functions with the element-local Lagrange basis, without requiring continuity, and then computing the local derivative.
 The strong form equation \eqref{eq:strong_form_componentwise} then consists of the element-local interpolation derivative in x-direction for $E^y$ and in y-direction for $E^x$ for $k \neq 0$ and $l \neq 0$ respectively.
 If the degree of freedom in question is on the element boundary in x- or y-direction, we instead have a weighted jump penalty term minus the weighted average of the discontinuous derivative at the boundary.
 This results in a treatment of the discontinuous derivative similar to a finite difference SAT, a finite volume or a discontinuous Galerkin ansatz.

 Proceeding from the weak formulation, we can rewrite the scheme using the discrete Hamiltonian or discrete energy defined as

 where

 and